-And there were seven thousand, a definite number, for an indefinite, of the names of men slain.
-You recollect we have shown, in our former discourses that these witnesses were many of them only officially slain, not personally; and so, the names of men being slain when this revolution takes place, means that they are officially slain.
+And there were seven thousand-a definite number for an indefinite-of the names of men slain.
+You recollect we have shewn in our former discourses that these witnesses were many of them only officially slain, not personally; and so the names of men being slain when this revolution takes place, means that they are officially slain.
 For instance, suppose Italy now at this time should undergo a certain revolution from Popery to Protestantism, what would be the result?
 Why, the priests would lose their office, they would be officially slain; then we should say there is the slaughter of the seven thousand names of men, and that would go a very little way towards the number of locusts in that country.
-Ah, Mister Priest, he is out of office, his name is slain, his office is gone.
-Thus then, as the witnesses ascend to this perfection they have in Christ, the earthquake, or revolution, after revolution shall be brought about in their favor, until all the kingdoms of this world be subdued, to the reign of the Savior and to the advantage of the church.
+Ah, Mr Priest, he is out of office, his name is slain, his office is gone.
+Thus then, as the witnesses ascend to this perfection they have in Christ, the earthquake, or revolution after revolution shall be brought about in their favour, until all the kingdoms of this world be subdued to the reign of the Saviour and to the advantage of the church.

-But it is said, "the remnant where frightened, and gave glory to the God of heaven."
+But it is said, 'the remnant were affrighted, and gave glory to the God of heaven.'
 Well, I think there are two things meant there.
-If you go to the 5th chapter of the Acts of the Apostles you will find that Ananias and Sapphire, and you young people and old people, too, some of you, do not like to read that chapter, Ananias and Sapphire were slain for breaking that commandment that is broken perhaps more than any other commandment, "You shall not bear false witness against your neighbor."
-Lying, is become as fashionable now days as anything I know of; they think nothing of telling a lie in our day among professors even.
+If you go to the 5th chapter of the Acts of the Apostles was said.
+5th chapter of the Acts of the Apostles you, will find that Ananias and Sapphira-and you young people and old people too, some of you, do not like to read that chapter; -Ananias and Sapphira were slain for breaking that commandment that is broken perhaps more than any other commandment, 'Thou shalt not bear false witness against thy neighbour.'
+Lying is become as fashionable now a-day as anything I know of; they think nothing of telling a lie in our day among professors even.
 It is an awful practice, a fearful practice, prepares the man for everything that is bad.
-Ananias and Sapphire were smitten dead; and that circumstance wrought so much fear in the minds of the ungodly that the disciples and apostles were held in respect by their very enemies.
+Ananias and Sapphira were smitten dead; and that circumstance wrought so much fear in the minds of the ungodly that the disciples and apostles were held in respect by their very enemies.
 The Lord knows how to make his people respected both by his judgments and by his mercies.
-Then I think there is another idea in it, and that is this, that some, by these revolutions should be so affrighted as to be brought to the knowledge of the truth; that they should be so affrighted at their sins, so affrighted at their state, so affrighted. at hell, so affrighted at the judgment of God, as to cry for mercy, and never, never rest till they find an interest in that love which alone can save them
+Then I think there is another idea in it, and that is this, that some by these revolutions should be so affrighted as to be brought to the knowledge of the truth; that they should be so affrighted at their sins, so affrighted at their state, so affrighted at hell, so affrighted at the judgment of God, as to cry for mercy, and never, never rest till they find an interest in that love which alone can save them.